 Des Moines University relies on the voluntary donation of bodies for anatomical and surgical study by its students in medical and allied health sciences programs.

-The ability of health professionals to care for the human body depends on a thorough understanding of human organs.
+Des Moines University relies on the voluntary donation of bodies for anatomical and surgical study by its students in medical and allied health sciences programs.
+The ability of health professionals to care for patents depends on a thorough understanding of human organs.
 Because no textbook or model can substitute for the human body in the study of medicine, donated bodies are indispensable for teaching anatomical concepts to future physicians and health professionals.

 A special law permitting persons to will or deed their bodies for scientific purposes was enacted by the Iowa Legislature in 1953, thereby establishing a means for Iowans to make this ultimate gift.
 Those who donate their bodies for medical education have the satisfaction of knowing they are making an indispensable contribution to the basic knowledge upon which medical education depends.
 The donors realize even that in death, they can continue to serve the living.
 Body donation is, indeed, the ultimate gift of human concern.